 Standard College awards diploma in Practical Nursing upon successful completion of all program requirements.
+Students complete 100% of their course work at Standard College.
 This program is a vocational and credits generally earned in this program are not applicable to other degrees.